forseti-security/forseti-security/deployment-templates/README.md

 $ gcloud beta service-management enable cloudresourcemanager.googleapis.com
 ```

+### Assign roles to service account
+In order to run Forseti Security, you must add a service account to your organization's IAM policy with at least the `Browser` role.
+This allows Forseti Security to perform operations such as listing the projects within your organization.

+If you also want to audit/enforce organization IAM policies, you'll need to assign the `Organization Administrator` role.
+Note that this is a very powerful role and we do not recommend

 ### Using Deployment Templates
 The provided DM templates are samples for you to use.
 Make a copy of `deploy-forseti.yaml.sample` as `deploy-forseti.yaml` and update the following variables:

 * CLOUDSQL_INSTANCE_NAME
 * SCANNER_BUCKET
   * This is just the bucket name; do not include "gs://".
-  * Subject to bucket naming restrictions (see below).
+  * The bucket name is subject to the [bucket naming guidelines](https://cloud.google.com/storage/docs/naming).
+* YOUR_SERVICE_ACCOUNT
-* YOUR_SERVICE_ACCOUNT (this can be the application default service account, i.e. `PROJECTNUMBER-compute@developer.gserviceaccount.com`)
+  * This can be the application default service account, i.e. `PROJECTNUMBER-compute@developer.gserviceaccount.com`.
+  * You must assign the `Browser` role to this service account on the **organization** IAM policy.
 * YOUR_ORG_ID (the organization id number)
 * YOUR_SENDGRID_API_KEY (the api key for sendgrid email service)
 * EMAIL_ADDRESS_OF_YOUR_SENDER (email address of your email sender)
 * EMAIL_ADDRESS_OF_YOUR_RECIPIENT (email address of your email recipient)

-Note: There are restrictions on bucket names (e.g. they must be unique).
-Refer to the [bucket naming guidelines](https://cloud.google.com/storage/docs/naming) for more information.

 There are other templates that you can modify if you'd like: